pskl/pskl.github.io/_posts/2015-06-30-ionic-push.markdown

 You can find the full Parse JS SDK [here][js_sdk]

 So you need both libraries in your project in order to have a fully functioning app with pushes.
+The implementation of those libraries is virtually effortless.

 {% highlight coffeescript %}